weathertrader/pgrad/README.md

 Project currently runs on a t1 instance on AWS with no additional hard disk.
 ETLs are written in bash and python using cron jobs, and the website is served with Apache.
-The `setup/README.md` contains details of all jobs that are run and the setup readme has additional details.
+The `src/crontab.txt` contains details of all jobs that are run and the `setup/README.md` has additional details.
 [Link](https://github.com/weathertrader/pgrad/tree/master/setup)